MatthiasEschhold/hexacleanws/tutorial/docs/lab6/lab6.md

-# Lab 6: Growing Domain Part 3
+# The Domain Grows Part III

 ## New Domain Modules